Quinnipiac River Watershed Association

 The QRWA volunteers and members have worked on the following projects with support from 3M Filtration in Meriden, CT DEEP, US EPA, the Community Foundation for Greater New Haven and Meriden CDBG.
 Volunteer opportunities and contact information are listed below.

-Source to Sound River Cleanup Spring and Fall Programs - contact David James at 203-237-2845 for information.
-Dates are posted to website, Facebook and details circulated to "river cleanup" volunteers via Constant Contact and email.
+Source to Sound River Cleanup Spring and Fall Programs - For information check posting on this website, QRWA Group Facebook page and details circulated to "river cleanup" volunteers via email from qrwainfo@att.net

 Student Environmental Education Programs - Experienced paddlers needed for high school field trips to shadow students on the water for kayaking.
 Assistance needed in the classroom to help elementary level students ID aquatic samples.
 Field trips take place in April, May and October.
 Interested parties should contact Ginny Chirsky via this website.

-Paddle Committee - Contact Mike Mordarski at 230-605-5100 Paddlers needed riverfest events, canoe race and guided tours.
+Paddle Committee - Contact Mike Mordarski or Dan Pelletier via our contact form or at qrwainfo@att.net Help needed for canoe race and guided tours.

 Water Quality - Provided to students for educational purposes.